 If you choose to workout at home, it can save you a lot of money on a gym membership.
 However, if you wish to push yourself and your body further you can buy home workout equipment that won’t cost the earth.

-Below are a couple of options, although we have covered the top 10 tools you need for home workouts in greater detail here.
+Below are a couple of options, although I have covered the top 10 tools you need for home workouts in greater detail here.

-Adjustable Barbell/Dumbell Combination: We love these adjustable weights for our home workout.
+Adjustable Barbell/Dumbell Combination: I love these adjustable weights for my home workout.
 They are versatile and easy to swap the weights around or combine into a barbell.
-In fact, we couldn’t manage our home workout without them!
+In fact, I couldn’t manage my home workout without them.
+The best thing is they allow me to grow and increase the weight without having to spend more money on a set of single weight dumbbells!

-Fitness Mat: We’d also recommend a good solid fitness mat to use during your home workout.
-It won’t set you back too much but it will make your home workout more enjoyable.
+Fitness Mat: I’d also recommend a good solid fitness mat to use during your home workout.
+It won’t set you back too much but it will make your home workout more enjoyable and comfortable on the hands and knees.
 This mat is durable and trainer proof so it won’t shred while doing high impact moves like burpees or mountain climbers.
 It can be rolled up for easy, compact storage.

 The thing to note is that it’s a one time expense and a solid investment in your fitness.
 Rather than an ongoing monthly cost.